TezosTaqueria/taqueria/taqueria-plugin-helloworld/README.md

 The Hello World plugin provides a basic example of a Taqueria plugin.
 This plugin is intended to be used as a template for creating new plugins.

-It is written in TypeScript and compiled to a JavaScript bundle for NodeJS using [tsup](https://github.com/egoist/tsup) and uses the `@taqueria/node-sdk` - as are all plugins that the Pinnacle Labs team develops for Taqueria.
+It is written in TypeScript and compiled to a JavaScript bundle for NodeJS using [tsup](https://github.com/egoist/tsup) and uses the `@taqueria/node-sdk` - as are all plugins that the our team develops for Taqueria.

 ## Requirements